Prism compressor: Principle of operation

 The refractive index of typical materials such as BK7 glass changes only a small amount (0.01 – 0.02) within the few tens of nanometers that are covered by an ultrashort pulse.
 Within a practical size, a prism compressor can only compensate a few hundred μm of path length differences between the wavelength components.
 However, by using a large refractive index material (such as SF10, SF11, etc.) the compensation distance can be extended to mm level.
 This technology has been used successfully inside femtosecond laser cavity for compensation of the Ti:sapphire crystal, and outside for the compensation of dispersion introduced by other elements.
 However, high-order dispersion will be introduced by the prism compressor itself, as well as other optical elements.
 It can be corrected with careful measurement of the ultrashort pulse and compensate the phase distortion.
 MIIPS is one of the pulse shaping techniques which can measure and compensate high-order dispersion automatically.
 As a muddled version of pulse shaping the end mirror is sometimes tilted or even deformed, accepting that the rays do not travel back the same path or become divergent.

+In Figure 4, the characteristics of the dispersion orders of a prism-pair compressor made of fused silica are depicted as a function of the insertion depth of the first prism, denoted as $\ell_1$, for laser pulses with a central wavelength of $780 \text{ nm}$ and spectral bandwidth $\Delta \lambda = 30 \text{ nm}$.
+The assessment employs the Lah-Laguerre optical formalism — a generalized formulation of the high orders of dispersion.
+The compressor is evaluated at near the Brewster angle for a separation of $L = 30 \text{ cm}$ between the prisms, an insertion depth for the second prism $\ell_2 = \text{1 mm}$ at the minimum wavelength $\lambda_{min}$, and an apex angle of $\alpha = 69.06^\circ$ for the fused silica prisms.